 After the Covid-19 epidemic Redentore, like other local festivals, risked to be canceled.
 It was a surprise for the Venetians when the mayor announced that the festival is confirmed on the18th and 19th of July!
 Of course, they will take all measures and precautions necessary to protect everybody’s health, there will be restrictions on the number of people who can access the canal side to see the fireworks and boats will have to reserve their spot on the Giudecca Canal, social distancing and masks will be mandatory.
 It will be a strange festival, but at the same time it will be one of the first chances for Venice to go back to local traditions and events!
 After the lockdown we all need some fireworks!

-A JOURNEY AT THE DISCOVERY OF THE BEST FOOD IN VENICE
+A JOURNEY AT THE DISCOVERY OF THE TYPICAL DISHES OF THE LAGOON

 It is probably the symbol of the city.
 There is no bacaro, restaurant or tavern that has not placed it on its menu.
-Its presence on the venetian tables is due to Captain Pietro Querini.
-In the 15th century, after a shipwreck he ended up staying for a few weeks in the Lofoten Islands, in Northern Europe.
+Its presence on the venetian tables is due to Captain Pietro Querini who, in the 15th century, after a shipwreck ended up staying for a few weeks in the Lofoten Islands, in Northern Europe.
 There, he got to know the tradition of stockfish, codfish dried in the air and in the sun.
-On his return to the Serenissima, he made sure to take some samples with him.
-From that moment cod went straight into the culinary tradition of Venice.
+On his return to the Serenissima, he made sure to take some samples with him and from that moment cod went straight into the culinary tradition of Venice.
 The recipe requires the boiling of the fish with bay leaves and lemon for about twenty minutes.
-After you cook it, cream the cod with oil in a thin stream, salt and pepper.
+Once cooked, the cod is just creamed with oil in a thin stream, salt and pepper.
 The result is a soft and velvety cream perfect on bread croutons or on a slice of grilled polenta.
 A real treat!